OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2017-06-22-vps-rails-and-wordpress-hosting.md

 ### Step 3 - Create a Swap File (Optional)

 Some of the following steps require compilation, so it's nice to have a swap file on the server.
 By default DO droplets to not have swap files, but [adding one isn't difficult](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04).
-Feel free to skip this step.
+This steps was much more necessary when I was using droplets with only 512MB RAM so feel free to skip this step.

 I created a 1GB swapfile, half my physical RAM, since I'm going to dial the swappiness way down: